RobSchilderr/nextjs-native-starter/README.md

 ## What's inside?

-This turborepo uses Yarn as a package manager.
+This turborepo uses pnpm as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages